oskardudycz/event-driven.io/content/posts/2025-01-10--mongodb_event_store/index.en.md

 }
 ```

-And show pseud-code implementation as:
+And show pseudo-code implementation as:

 ```ts
 function getEventStore(): EventStore {